 Learn how: Embed a video on your listing with our help doc.

 Whatever video you upload will display underneath your list of features and is responsive to screen size.
-Check out our example of Standard Dispatch above.
-They use their introductory video to better highlight what they already discuss in their detailed description and list of features – namely, their value proposition and high-quality products.
+Check out our example by Adults & Crafts above.
+They use their introductory video to better highlight (with humor!) what they already discuss in their detailed description and list of features – namely, their value proposition, unique experience, and high-quality products.

 Check out more strong examples of product videos on our blog!